Laurafdez/VAE-MODEL/README.md

  ## Generation of data

-- Once we have all our data preprocessed, we introduce the path to our data into our VAE.
-Our VAE starts to train in each epoch, and when the process ends, you will get a generated audio from the latent space.
+- Once  we have preprocessed all our data, we input the data path into our VAE.
+The VAE begins training in each epoch, and when the process ends, you will get a generated audio from the latent space.
      ```console
      python VAE.py
      ```